Elshety/week-5-cloud/exercise/exercise-automating-a-full-stack-cloud-application-with-CI-CD.md

-# Exercise: Automate a Full-Stack App with CI/CD & IaC
+# Project : Automate a Full-Stack App with CI/CD & IaC

 ## Introduction
 This project will deploy a containerized full-stack application to AWS using modern cloud practices.
 We'll implement Infrastructure as Code (IaC) with Pulumi, establish CI/CD pipelines with GitHub Actions, and ensure proper security and monitoring.
-This comprehensive exercise combines frontend, backend, and database deployment with automation best practices.
+This comprehensive project combines frontend, backend, and database deployment with automation best practices.

 ## Starter Files
-No pre-existing files are required, though you may reference previous activity materials.
-The project will be built from scratch including:
+No pre-existing files are required, The project will be built from scratch, though you may reference previous activity materials including:
 - React frontend
 - Node.js backend
 - Pulumi infrastructure